CrossR/HepEVD/README.md

  - Start populating and passing over the other menu entries (vertices, other markers).

+ - Camera / World saving?
+Would be useful between plots etc, to instant go exactly back to the previous zoom and position used for an event display pic.

  - More helper functions.

  - Setup a client mode -> I.e. post JSON objects to it to add them to the state.